What can be as small as a poppy seed yet cause an adult to quiver with dread?

 We do know that so far this year, there have been 98 doges in Mendocino County and 531 in Sonoma County infected with Lyme disease.
 In 2014, Sonoma alone had 848.

-(Visit Companion Animal Parasite Council website to see specific data for your state and county for Lyme and other tick borne diseases.)
+(Visit Companion Animal Parasite Council website to see specific data for your state and county for Lyme and other tick-borne diseases.)

-Karen Miller, a patient advocate and a facilitator on the Tick Borne Diseases Advisory Group, Lyme Aid in Santa Rosa points out some areas of Sonoma County have very high infection rates in ticks, especially at Annadel State Park in Santa Rosa.
+Karen Miller, a patient advocate and a facilitator on the Tick-Borne Diseases Advisory Group, Lyme Aid in Santa Rosa points out some areas of Sonoma County have very high infection rates in ticks, especially at Annadel State Park in Santa Rosa.

 According to the Centers for Disease Control: “Typical symptoms include fever, headache, fatigue and a characteristic skin rash called erythema migrans, or EM rash.

-Other Tick Borne Diseases
+Other Tick-Borne Diseases

-Sonoma is endemic for 7 known tick-borne diseases.
+Sonoma is endemic to 7 known tick-borne diseases.
 Common among dogs and cats are varieties of Ehrlichia and Anaplasma.
 Left undiscovered or untreated it can become fatal as in the case of our dog.